trespaul/ssj-template/README.md

 Customise the content as necessary (see the following sections for information about how to do so).

+### Compiling the document

-If you're running on your computer, run the following command to produce a PDF ready to upload (i.e., it includes the A4 cover):
+If you're running Typst on your computer, run the following command to produce a PDF ready to upload (i.e., it includes the A4 cover):

 ```bash
 typst compile main.typ "SSJ vol. X.pdf"